 Other Airports in China

 Connected Airports in China: Beijing-Capital, Shanghai-Pudong China to Milan-Malpensa Cargo-Only Operators: FedEx Express.
+IATA CODE: MXP.

 Rome-Fiumicino / Da Vinci